UCSC Digital Certificate Policy

 - Minimum required certificate strength (modulus length): 2048-bit

-- Null and Anonymous Diffie Hellman (ADH) cyphers are not allowed
+- Servers must not allow Null or Anonymous Diffie Hellman (ADH) cyphers to be used in communication

-- Keys for all systems should be regenerated and certs re-signed annually
+- Keys for all systems should be regenerated and certificates re-signed annually

 - Annual renewal is required for systems handling restricted data